aricma/developer-dashboard/README.md

 ### Data Processing

-- The raw data is processed to calculate Developer Velocity and Burn Down metrics.
+- The raw data is processed to calculate Developer Velocity and Burn Down estimations.
 - Developer Velocity is computed based on the amount of story points completed over specific time frames (day, week, month, year).
-- Burn Down metrics are calculated by tracking the completion of tasks against their estimated timelines.
+- Burn Down estimations are calculated by tracking the completion of tasks against their estimated timelines.

 ### Visualization